Beginner-friendly 3-day trek in Gran Paradiso with forest paths, mountain views and two huts. A simple and enjoyable introduction to the Italian Alps.

 Descent: 230 m

-The stage starts at the Chabod Hut on a clear path that first goes gently downhill across open alpine terrain.
-The ground consists of grass patches, rock slabs and scattered stones, and the route follows a steady line away from the refuge.
+Today's stage begins at Rifugio Frédéric Chabod on a clear path that first drops gently over open high-alpine terrain.
+You walk across a mix of grass patches, rock slabs and scattered stones, with the trail keeping a steady, obvious line away from the hut before turning into a gradual climb.

 Refuge Victor-Emmanuel II